paulomuraroferreira/health_app_google_ia_dev_competition/functions/README.md

     pip install -e .

-Fill the enviroment variables on functions/.env with the following variables
+Fill the enviroment variables in functions/.env with the following variables

 GOOGLE_API_KEY
 GOOGLEV3_GEOCODING_KEY